PezzaD84/Jamf-Device-Migrator/README.md

 # Jamf Device Migrator

-This script will help to re-enrol devices into a new Jamf instance without the need of wiping the device.
+This script will help to Enrol devices into a new Jamf instance without the need of wiping the device.

 It was created for the purpose of migrating on-prem Jamf instances to JamfCloud instances.
+It can be used to go from cloud to on-prem, on-prem to on-prem or cloud to cloud.
+It is not limited to one way.

+> **<sub>This script could easily be modified to remove MDM profiles from other solutions other than Jamf if needed.
+Look at lines 102 and 112 which are the commands to remove Jamf.
+These could be replaced to remove another solutions MDM and local client.</sub>**

 ## Setup

-Firstly you will need DEPNotify installed on devices for this script to work so set up a policy to do this before the script is run.
+Firstly you will need DEPNotify installed on devices for this script to work.
+Set up a policy to do this before the script is run.
 You can download it here https://files.nomad.menu/DEPNotify.pkg

 There is a check in the script to install DEPNotify from Jamf if it is not installed.
 It needs a policy created with a custom trigger of **installDEPNotify**.

 This process needs an account setup in the new Jamf instance with **only _Enrollment_ access**.
 This needs to be added to the custom variables in the script.

-Upload the script to your old existing Jamf instance and set the custom variables in the script (Between Lines 10-28).
+Upload the script to your old existing Jamf instance and set the custom variables in the script for your Company **(Between Lines 10-28)**.

 ## Migration Flow

 The Migration goes through a few steps as follows.

 - Remove Old MDM Profile
-- Remove Old JSS Framework
+- Remove Old Jamf Framework
 - Enroll in new Jamf Instance
 - Check for Jamf Connect (Optional)
 - Remove Local admin rights (Optional)